superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 context entity recall = (Entities in context ∩ Entities in Ground Truth) /
 												(Entities in Ground Truth)
 ```

+The last two RAGAS evaluation metrics are focused on the E2E performance of a RAG system.

 - [Answer semantic similarity](https://docs.ragas.io/en/latest/concepts/metrics/semantic_similarity.html) - Evaluates semantic similarity between the generated answer and the ground_truth.
 Values range between 0 and 1.
 Answer semantic similarity is calculated as follows: